tasinhoque/class-notes/high-performance-database-system/21-march.md

 ## Question 9-1

-yearAdmit (all values) = [2015, 2016, 2017, 2018, 2019, 2020, 2021]
+a.
 Partition vector, V = [2016, 2017, 2018, 2019, 2020]

+Partitions:

-P`1` = [2015]
+P1 = [2015]
-P`2` = [2016]
+P2 = [2016]
 .
 .
 .
-P`6` = [2020, 2021]
+P6 = [2020, 2021]

-We'll get 6 nodes.
+b.
+We'll perform the join operation in the following way:

+1. We'll repartition r1, r2, ..., r10 into new partitions r1', r2', ..., r6'.
+We'll do the same thing for s.
 Each new partition ri & si will contain entries in the partition Pi.
 For this, the old partitions can break up.
-For example, if entries with yearAdmit = 2015 is in both r_old`1` and r_old`2` then only those entries from these two old partitions will move to r_new`1`.
+For example, if entries with yearAdmit = 2015 is in both r1 and r2 then only those entries from these two old partitions will move to r1'.

+2. We'll assign r1', r2', ..., r6' to nodes N1, N2, ..., N6.
+Again, same thing for s.

+3. We'll

+Perform r1' join s1' at node N1.
+Perform r2' join s2' at node N2.
+.
+.
+.
+Perform r6' join s6' at node N6.

 ## Question 9-2

-Since number of partitioning node is equal to number of query node and partitioning attribute and query attribute are same, repartitioning is redundant.
+Since number of partitioning nodes is equal to number of query nodes and the partitioning attribute and the query attribute are same, repartitioning is redundant.